tsinis/sealed_world/packages/world_countries/README.md

 #### Why should I use this package over any other country/currency/language picker package?

-- **Fully Accessible**: All pickers are meticulously crafted with accessibility in mind, ensuring seamless integration with screen readers and assistive technologies.
 - **Every flag is a Widget**: This package doesn't use heavy SVG or any other assets to show country flags in the pickers.
 All flags are declarative-style optimized CustomPainters.
 That means that you don't have to worry about pre-caching, increased app size, platform-dependent look of the flags, etc. And since it's a widget - you can always change its look - shape, decoration, aspect ratio, etc. Just ask yourself for example - how you can easily change the aspect ratio of asset-based flags without stretching/shrinking them.
+- **Fully Accessible**: All pickers are meticulously crafted with accessibility in mind, ensuring seamless integration with screen readers and assistive technologies.
 - **Up-to-date Flags**: This package ensures accurate and timely flag representations, reflecting current designs.
 Unlike other packages or emoji/font sets that often use outdated flags, this package offers flags with the most recent designs (such as the Afghan flag from 2013 is shown here correctly with a design from year 2021).
 - **Sealed classes**: This package provides data in the form of sealed classes, allowing you to create your own instances and work with them as with existing ones (for example this is not possible with enums or regular classes (without losing it's sealed nature), you can also override existing or add new data, etc.).
 - **No 3rd-party dependencies**: This package has no third-party dependencies, ensuring that you won't have any issues or conflicts with other dependencies (no even `meta` here, because of that).
 - **Rich data**: This package offers far more data than any other package + tons of translations (all [GlobalMaterialLocalizations](https://api.flutter.dev/flutter/flutter_localizations/GlobalMaterialLocalizations-class.html) and [GlobalCupertinoLocalizations](https://api.flutter.dev/flutter/flutter_localizations/GlobalCupertinoLocalizations-class.html) locales and more).
-- **Type-safe**: The contracts and types in this package are very strong, ensuring that your code is strongly typed and well-defined.
+- **Type-safe**: The contracts and types in this package are exceptionally strong, ensuring that your code is strongly typed and well-defined.
-- **High code coverage**: The code in this package boasts nearly 100% test coverage, with almost 5000 tests (130+ in this package, 4828+ in underlying Dart packages) ensuring reliability and stability.
+- **High code coverage**: The code in this package boasts nearly 100% test coverage, with almost 5000 tests (150+ in this package, 4828+ in underlying Dart packages) ensuring reliability and stability.
-- **Comprehensive Documentation**: This package provides full documentation for every non-code generated public member, usually with examples, ensuring clarity and ease of use.
+- **Comprehensive documentation**: This package provides full documentation for every non-code generated public member, usually with examples, ensuring clarity and ease of use.
 - **Industry adopted**: This package is actively used in production by numerous European companies, ensuring its efficacy and robustness in real-world scenarios.
-- **MIT License**: This package and sources are released under the MIT license, which is a permissive license that allows users to use, modify, and distribute the code with minimal restrictions.
+- **MIT license**: This package and sources are released under the MIT license, which is a permissive license that allows users to use, modify, and distribute the code with minimal restrictions.
 The MIT license is considered better than most other open-source licenses because it provides flexibility and allows users to incorporate the code into their projects without worrying about legal implications.